 Leadership is presented clearly on official sources.
 The school lists Miss M Heppell as Principal, and government records show Principal Melissa Heppell as the headteacher or principal.
 Where families value stability and clear accountability, that consistency across sources is reassuring.

-The primary phase shows a strong outcomes profile in 2024.
-In reading, writing and mathematics combined, 84.67% of pupils met the expected standard, compared with an England average of 62%.
-At the higher standard, 27% achieved above the expected level, well above the England average of 8%.
+The primary phase shows a more mixed outcomes profile in the current 2024-25 / 2025 data.
+In reading, writing and mathematics combined, 60% of pupils met the expected standard.
+At the higher standard, 10% achieved above the expected level.

 Scaled scores reinforce the same story.
 Reading averaged 106, mathematics 104, and grammar, punctuation and spelling (GPS) 103, with a combined total of 313 across those three tests.
 These are all indicators of secure attainment by the end of Year 6, and they imply that pupils arriving into Year 7 have typically built strong foundational literacy and numeracy.

 Rankings should be interpreted as a comparative tool rather than a judgement on the wider school experience.
-Ranked 8,395th in England and 2nd in Portland for primary outcomes (FindMySchool ranking based on official data), performance sits in line with the middle 35% of schools in England (25th to 60th percentile).
-The local ranking suggests the primary phase is relatively strong within its immediate context.
+Ranked 9,405th overall in England and 1st in Portland for primary outcomes (FindMySchool ranking based on official data), performance sits below the national midpoint but remains strong within its immediate local context.

 Rankings reflect this contrast between phases.
-Ranked 2,961st in England and 1st in Portland for GCSEs (FindMySchool ranking based on official data), the school sits below England average overall, placing it in the bottom 40% of schools in England on this measure.
+Ranked 3,341st in England for GCSE academic outcomes and 1st in Portland for GCSEs (FindMySchool ranking based on official data), the school sits below England average overall, with an overall GCSE ranking of 2,845th in England.

 England ranks and key metrics (where available)